-Twenty two of the Water User Groups identified in the Brazos G Regional Water Plan are projected to have surplus water through the year 2060.
-Four of these are identified as using both surface water and groundwater (East Bell WSC; Moffat WSC; Salado WSC; City of Troy).
-With the exception of Salado WSC, the source of groundwater is identified as the Trinity Aquifer.
-Salado WSC uses water from the Edwards (BFZ) Aquifer.
-However, District records indicate six others also use or have the potential to use groundwater (City of Holland; Pendleton WSC; City of Rogers; Mining; Irrigation; Livestock).
+Fourteen of the Water User Groups identified in the Brazos G Regional Water Plan are projected to have surplus water through the year 2070.
+Eight of these are identified as using both surface water and groundwater (Armstrong WSC, Bell-Milam-Falls WSC, City of Holland, East Bell WSC, Morgan's Point Resort, Pendleton WSC, City of Rogers Moffat WSC; City of Troy).
+The source of groundwater is identified as the Hosston Layer of the Trinity Aquifer.
 Since these users are projected to have a surplus of water or no projected needs, no changes in water supply are recommended.